Fuco1/smartparens/README.md

 **NEW:** I've made a [youtube presentation](http://www.youtube.com/watch?v=ykjRUr7FgoI&list=PLP6Xwp2WTft7rAMgVPOTI2OE_PQlKGPy7&feature=plpp_play_all).
 It's in 2 parts because youtube didn't allow me to upload it in one video.
 Switch to 480p!

-Currently, the feature list for version 1.0 is finished.
-After very short period, this package will be uploaded to package archives for some period of testing and fixing bugs.
-New features will be accepted after this period is over.
+Currently, the feature list for version 1.0 is complete.
+New features will be accepted after some period of time is over to allow users to report existing bugs and issues without introducing new ones.

 Installation
 ==========